Delicious Avocado Yeast Bread with cilantro is a wonderfully textured bread with a tender crumb and crust that makes it superior for toasting.

 - plastic wrap

-Add the avocado oil to the dough and with the dough hook (or by hand), knead the dough until fully incorporated *Note - if the dough seems too sticky, add a touch more flour.
+- Add the avocado oil and the yeast mixture to the flour, and with the dough hook (or by hand), knead the dough until fully incorporated *Note - if the dough seems too sticky, add a touch more flour.

 The amount of flour needed for this recipe will vary on the conditions the day you make it.
 A more humid day will require more flour than a dry day.